 What you’ll need:

 - Shamrock template (click here to print)

-- Thin cardboard (we repurposed thin corrugated cardboard from food packaging)
+- Thin cardboard (we repurposed thin corrugated cardboard from a cereal box)

 - Jumbo size craft stick (Popsicle-style)

 - Assorted green and gold embellishments, such as large sequins, pompoms, feathers, adhesive gemstones or buttons